glsorensen/qe-de-core-competency-dbt-snowflake/README.md

 ### "Profile not found"

-Make sure you copied the profile: `cp profiles.yml.example profiles.yml` and are running dbt commands from the `dbt-project` directory.
+Make sure you copied the profile: `cp profiles.yml.example profiles.yml` and are running dbt commands from the project root directory.

 ### "Database does not exist"